PyMoDAQ/PyMoDAQ/docs/src/glossary.rst

     The final shape of the data would be (100, 256, 1024).
 The first dimension corresponds to a Navigation axis (the scan), and the rest to Signal axes (the real detector's data).
     The corresponding data has a dimensionality of DataND and a representation of (100|256,1024).

+  ZeroMQ
+    A high-level messaging library that simplifies network communication by providing an abstract, message-oriented interface over TCP.
+Unlike low-level TCP, ZeroMQ handles connection management, buffering, and reconnections automatically and supports asynchronous communication.
+It includes built-in messaging patterns such as request/reply and publish/subscribe, making it easier to develop distributed systems with minimal networking code.